paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 The process of establishing confidence in user identities electronically presented to an information system.

 #### Entropy
 A measure of the amount of uncertainty that an Attacker faces to determine the value of a secret.
 Entropy is usually stated in bits.
-See [Appendix A](#_Appendix_A:_Estimating_Entropy and ).

 #### Federal Information Security Management Act (FISMA)
 Title III of the E-Government Act requiring each federal agency to develop, document, and implement an agency-wide program to provide information security for the information and information systems that support the operations and assets of the agency, including those provided or managed by another agency, contractor, or other source.